pedromothsin/Study-blog/README.md

 * Change the database to the latest postgresql version;
 * Implement Devise, OmniAuth and Pundit for the app security;
-* Create a layout to stick with for the remaining of this project.
+* Create a layout to stick with for the remaining of this project;
 * ...

 ## Things to study